 Take a moment to see if you can figure out what this line of code does (I'll wait for you).

-This code sends a presentViewController:animated:completion: message to self, which is the WriteReviewViewController.
-In the big picture, you are asking the WriteReviewViewController to display, or present, the activity view controller.
-When you pass YES for the animated argument, the screen appears with a nice animation—sliding upward from the bottom of the screen.
+This code calls the presentViewController:animated:completion: method on self, which is the WriteReviewViewController.
+In the big picture, this code asks the WriteReviewViewController to display, or present, the activity view controller.
+When you pass true for the animated argument, the screen appears with a nice animation—sliding upward from the bottom of the screen.
 We don't need any code to execute after the view controller appears, so we pass nil for the second argument.

 Now let's run the app in the Simulator and see how it works!